 PricewaterhouseCoopers Accounting Career Leadership Institute (PwCACLI) has made a difference in the academic and career plans of hundreds of talented high school students.
-This a week-long, handson program for African American or Black, Native American, and Latino/a rising high school seniors is a one-of-a-kind opportunity to acquire firsthand knowledge about a dynamic profession, the key role accountants play in society and the many opportunities with the field.
+This week-long, handson program for African American or Black, Native American, and Latino/a rising high school seniors is a one-of-a-kind opportunity to acquire firsthand knowledge about a dynamic profession, the key role accountants play in society and the many opportunities with the field.
 Throughout the program, students work directly with Bryant University faculty, staff, and students, as well as professionals from PricewaterhouseCoopers (PwC) - one of the largest professional services firms in the world.
 The students meet new people and learn team-building and leadership skills while working together in groups on a variety of projects.

-The Women's Summit ®
+The Women's Summit [®]

-The Women's Summit® at Bryant University features esteemed keynote speakers and dynamic professional and personal development workshops.
+The Women's Summit[®] at Bryant University features esteemed keynote speakers and dynamic professional and personal development workshops.
+It is the largest and longest-running conference for women in Rhode Island and the region.
 More than 1,000 women and men from throughout New England attend this impactful annual conference, normally held in March.
 The mission of the Women's Summit is to empower both women and men professionally, personally, and financially.
-As a result, not only are they are able to advance professionally and support their families, but they also enhance their skills to provide effective leadership in their workplace, the community, and beyond.
+As a result, participants not only are able to advance professionally and support their families but also enhance their skills to provide effective leadership in their workplace, in their community, and beyond.